Farrukhjon/k8s-dev-env-and-tools/README.md

-#Developer Tools for Java Software Engineer in Kubernetes Cluster (microk8s)
+# Developer Environment and Tools for Software Engineer in Kubernetes Cluster

 Purpose of this project/repo is to provide Dev Environment and Tools as Code (Infra as Code) in local K8S Cluster